welcome to class 3

 Welcome to Class 3

 Our English will be taught through a range of texts, both whole texts and extracts, some of which will be related to our topic.
-We will be looking at how stories are structured, and how we make our writing interesting for the reader.
-Following this, we will move on in the direction needed by the class.
+The first text we will be using is call The Great Kapok Tree by Lynne Cherry which is about the impact humans have on The Amazon Rain Forest.
+We will start by looking at building sentences in different ways and following this, we will move on in the direction needed by the class.

-Spellings - I have sent home lists of all of the spellings that your child should already know (Year 1 and 2) as well as those they should know by the end of year 4 ( 3 /4 word list).
-Please support your child with these as much as you can. if you need another copy, please let me know.
+Spellings - We will be sending home lists of all of the spellings that your child should already know (Year 1 and 2) as well as those they should know by the end of year 4 ( 3 /4 word list).
+Please support your child with these as much as you can. if you need another copy, please let us know.

-Beat The Clock - We will continue with our times table challenges three times a week.
+Beat The Clock - We will be starting our times table challenges over the next few weeks.
 Children will bring their sheets home once they have completed them and can then practice further at home.
 Knowing their tables is essential, so please encourage your child to recite them regularly.
 By improving their scores during these sessions, the children are working towards the multiplication check that they will have to do in year four.
 We will be practicing this format at school, but it would be helpful if children could also practice at home following the link below: